Exceptional zero formulas for anticyclotomic p-adic L-functions: Cohomology classes attached to modular elliptic curves

 \subsection{Automorphic cohomology classes}

 Let $E/F$ be a modular elliptic curve.
 Hence, attached to $E$, we have an automorphic form for $\PGL_2/F$ of parallel weight 2.
 Let us assume that such form admits a Jacquet-Langlands lift to $G$, and denote by $\pi$ the corresponding automorphic representation.
 Let $s:=\#\Sigma_B$.
-As shown in \cite{ESsanti}, once fixed a character $\lambda:G(F)/G(F)_+\rightarrow\pm 1$, the image through the Eichler-Shimura isomorphism of such Jacquet-Langlands lift provides a cohomology class in $H^s(G(F)_+,\mcA^\iy(\C))^\lambda$, where the super-index $\lambda$ stands for the subspace where the natural action of $G(F)/G(F)_+$ on the cohomology groups is given by the character $\lambda$.
-Moreover, since the coefficient ring of the automorphic forms is $\Z$, such a class is the extension of scalars of a class
+The Eichler-Shimura morphism (explained in \cite{ESsanti} for example), allows us to realize $\pi\mid_{G(\A_F^\infty)}$ in the cohomology space $H^s_\ast(G(F)_+,\mcA^\iy(\C))^\lambda$, where $\lambda:G(F)/G(F)_+\rightarrow\pm 1$ is a fixed character and the super-index $\lambda$ stands for the subspace where the natural action of $G(F)/G(F)_+$ on the cohomology groups is given by $\lambda$.
+Moreover, since the coefficient ring of the automorphic representation is $\Z$, by remark \ref{remonadmrepcoho} such realization is generated by a class